coderaiser/putout/README.md

 - 🎩[**ESCover**](https://github.com/coderaiser/escover): Coverage for EcmaScript Modules.
 - ♨️ [**Speca**](https://github.com/coderaiser/speca): Write [tape](https://github.com/coderaiser/supertape) tests for you.
 - [**Goldstein**](https://github.com/coderaiser/goldstein): JavaScript with no limits 🤫.
-- [🎬**MadCut**](https://github.com/coderaiser/goldstein): CLI tool to cut markdown into peaces.
+- 🎬[**MadCut**](https://github.com/coderaiser/goldstein): CLI tool to cut markdown into peaces.

-Do you use 🐊**Putout** in your application as well?
+Are you also use 🐊**Putout** in your application?
 Please open a Pull Request to include it here.
 We would love to have it in our list.

 ## 📻 Versioning Policy